Bad Customer Experience – The Reason Why It Is Poorer Than You Think

 Here, I will narrate a poor experience that a colleague of mine encountered.
 I am going to do that in the first person for better understanding.

-Poor customer experience – a true story!
+Poor customer experience – Example

 I was shifting my house within the same building from one block to another.
 I asked for my Internet connectivity to be moved to the new place.
 I was told that it would be done in two days, and we fixed up the date and time for the technician to visit and make the shift.